 In addition to the review games, we also have created digital puzzles where students can work on their roots online.
 These digital puzzles are great for independent or partner work, early finishers, or even during distance learning, and they work on any browser, on any device with an internet connection!

-Lastly, if you are looking to review before a test, or you just want a little refresher after a break, the Greek & Latin Roots Game Show is both self-checking and no prep!
+Lastly, if you are looking to review root words before a test, or you just want a little refresher after a break, the Greek & Latin Roots Game Show is both self-checking and no prep!
 With 25 questions and jeopardy style, this game show works for up to 6 competitors or teams.
 Since the Game Show is based on presenting slides, it also makes a great activity for digital or virtual learning.

-Roots are only one part of the equation though.
+Roots words are only one part of the equation though.
 To get a full understanding of how a word can be decoded, students also must understand prefixes and suffixes.

 20 Prefixes and Suffixes to Teach in Upper Elementary